pnp/blog/content/post/automatically-generate-flow-workflow-business-rule-documentation/index.md

     </filter>
 ```

-The User who created the Process is used in the other filter condition:
+The User who created the Process is used in the linked filter condition on the User table:

 ``` xml
     <link-entity name='systemuser' from='systemuserid' to='createdby'>